 Methadone saves lives.
 Hundreds of studies confirm its therapeutic power.

 This isn’t a perfect medication.
-It’s certainly not for everyone and comes with side effects, but it allows opiate addicts people to get off of the drug and enjoy a better life.
+Methadone is certainly not for everyone and it does come with side effects. but it allows opiate addicted people to get off of the drug and enjoy a better life.

 If you or someone you love needs help for an opiate addiction, it deserves your consideration.

 Here are just some of the benefits of methadone treatment.

 Does Methadone Work?